Photo: Amanda Lauren for Bob Vila

-Corded Shark vacuums are typically heavier and more powerful than cordless ones, making them ideal for carpeted flooring.
+- Corded Shark vacuums are typically heavier and more powerful than cordless ones, making them ideal for carpeted flooring.
 They may come with a retractable cord to store the vacuum away neatly after finishing up, and the cord lengths range from 15 feet to 30 feet.
 Corded Shark vacuums will never need to recharge, but they do require plugging into an electrical outlet and may limit mobility.

-Cordless Shark vacuums are a great option for smaller spaces, area rugs, and nonfibrous flooring like hardwood.
+- Cordless Shark vacuums are a great option for smaller spaces, area rugs, and nonfibrous flooring like hardwood.
 While they usually have less power than corded Shark vacuums, they make up for it with increased maneuverability, with the occasional stoppage midway through vacuuming to recharge the battery.

-- Upright Shark vacuums typically have the most powerful motors, with a range as low as 500W and reaching up to 1,300W, making them ideal for thick carpeting.
+- Upright Shark vacuums typically have the most powerful motors, with a range as low as 500 watts and reaching up to 1,300 watts, making them ideal for thick carpeting.

 - Stick Shark vacuums have a medium power rating suitable for light carpeting, area rugs, and nonfibrous flooring.
-Their power output usually falls between 200W and 600W.
+Their power output usually falls between 200 watts and 600 watts.

-- Handheld Shark vacuums are designed for short-term use at a low power output, good for spot-cleaning corners, behind furniture, upholstery, or a vehicle.
-They can also be a good option for area rugs, with a typical power range of 100W to 200W.
+- Handheld Shark vacuums are designed for short-term use at a low power output and are good for spot cleaning corners, upholstery, or a vehicle or cleaning behind furniture.
+They can also be a good option for area rugs, with a typical power range of 100 to 200 watts.

 - Robotic Shark vacuums are the least powerful option.
-These vacuums are intended for over an hour of use on nonfibrous flooring, so they have a very low power range, just 25W to 100W.
+These vacuums are intended for over an hour of use on nonfibrous flooring, so they have a very low power range of just 25 to 100 watts.
 This low power output allows the battery to last for a long time while the vacuum moves autonomously about the home.

 The difference between filters with and without allergy seals that trap pollen, dander, and pet hair is noticeable, especially for people who suffer from allergies or dust sensitivity.
 Asthma can weaken a person’s respiratory system, and excess household dust and debris can make it difficult to breathe.

 - The handle is long and narrow on a stick Shark vacuum, allowing for easy twisting and turning of the vacuum head.
-Upright vacuums, on the other hand, typically have a heavier handle that makes the vacuum easy to push, but more difficult to turn.
+Upright vacuums, on the other hand, typically have a heavier handle that makes the vacuum easy to push but more difficult to turn.